abyssDS/sfmlWiki/Source:-High-Performance-Sprite-Container.md

 Also, this container doesn't yet use the recently modified version of sf::Rect, so behavior may be undefined if you just compiled sources under that change.
 I might change that soon, for now be warned.

+This code is under public domain so feel free to use it however you like.

 Without further ado I present the code:

 ```cpp